rckbrcls/inventy/README.md

-# 💼 Mommy’s Stock HUB
+# 💼 Inventy

-**Mommy’s Stock HUB** is a simple and intuitive inventory management app built specifically for small businesses.
+**Inventy** is a simple and intuitive inventory management app built specifically for small businesses.
 Developed with ❤️ using **React Native**, it helps shop owners manage products, track stock levels, and stay on top of their inventory — all from a mobile device.

 ---